Use a DataObjectHandler

 The first step is to create an ABL service that uses the DOH.
 Perform this task as follows:

-- Select WEB in the Transport dropdown.
+- Select WEB in the Transport drop-down.

-- Enter a name for the service, (such as HelloService).
+- Enter a name for the service, (such as

-- In the WebHandler section, choose Select existing and then browse and select OpenEdge.Web.DataObject.DataObjectHandler.
+HelloService). - In the WebHandler section, choose Select existing and then browse and select OpenEdge.Web.DataObject.DataObjectHandler.

-- Add a single resource URI that matches the service name (/HelloService).
+- Add a single resource URI that matches the service name

-- Click Finish.
+/HelloService). - Click Finish.

 Create a mapping file